fortytwosystems/docs/tools/ArduinoModule-gcc-arm-none-eabi.rst

 This should download each available flavor of the package, compute a checksum and size for each, then put all that info into a file called :code:`package_gcc-arm-none-eabi_10-2020q4_index.json`, which is needed for the Arduino package manager.
-Upload this plus the downloaded binaries to the file server for download by the Arduino IDE/CLI.
+Upload this plus the compiled ARM32 binary to the file server for download by the Arduino IDE/CLI.
+You don't need to upload the other binaries; they are automatically downloaded from the ARM website by the IDE.